shubhamkanungoo007/competitive-programming-solutions/README.md

 # competitive-programming-solutions
-Here you can find solutions of the competitaive coding.
+Here you can find solutions of the coding problem statement.